JamieS56/Milestone-Project-2/README.md

 Speed dots is a game that tests the users reaction speed, on the screen you will see a number of dots that when you start the game will start individually shrinking.
 It is the users task to click on the dots before they disappear to get as high a score as possible.
 The faster you click on the dots the higher the score you get.
-Speed Dots is meant to be simplistic and accessible to everyone
+Overall Speed Dots is meant to be a simplistic, accessible game thats fun.

 ---
 ## UX
 ### Target Audience

 The target audience is young children, mainly 6 - 15 year olds, but anyone can play.
-I think this is a good target audience because children are more likely to be playing games and have more free time.
-Overall Speed dots is for people who want to have fun and test their reaction speed.
+I think this is a good target audience because children are more likely to have free time to play games and are more likely to recomend it to their friends and then compete against them to see who gets the highest score.

 ### Goals